dji-sdk/Payload-SDK-Doc/source/introduction/feature-list.md

     * Status acquisition: Obtain the status of the data transmission channel, which between the payload, Mobile APP and the onboard computer.
     * Bandwidth control: Set the proportion of different types of data occupying high-speed data transmission channel bandwidth.

+* SDK interconnection
+The application developed based on DJI OSDK can communicate with the Mobile APP developed based on MSDK and the payload developed based on PSDK.
+Developers use the SDK Interconnection to communicate with different products using different SDK seamlessly.

 * Custom Widget
     * Payload control: According to the configuration items in the config file, DJI Pilot can display the widget designed by the developer for the payload.
 Using the widget, users can control the payload.
     * Floating window: DJI Pilot can display the information pushed by payloads on the floating window.